Holistic dentistry

-Holistic dentistry, also called biological dentistry, biologic dentistry, alternative dentistry, unconventional dentistry, biocompatible dentistry or biomimetic dentistry, is the equivalent of complementary and alternative medicine for dentistry.
+Holistic dentistry, also called biological dentistry, biologic dentistry, alternative dentistry, unconventional dentistry, or biocompatible dentistry, is the equivalent of complementary and alternative medicine for dentistry.
 As such, it typically incorporates pseudoscientific beliefs and practices.

 Although the holistic dental community is diverse in its practices and approaches, common threads include strong opposition to the use of amalgam in dental fillings, nonsurgical approaches to gum disease, and the belief that root canal treatments may endanger systemic health of the patient through the spread of trapped dental bacteria to the body.
 Many dentists who use these terms regard water fluoridation unfavorably.

 History

 Holistic dentistry can be traced to the research of Weston A. Price, who blamed tooth decay on modern Western diet habits such as consumption of white flour, pasteurized milk, and processed sugar, which he also linked to criminal behavior.
 Price's theories were expanded by Melvin E. Page and Hal Huggins, who promoted the pseudoscientific idea of "balancing body chemistry".

 The Holistic Dental Network defines the field as: "an approach to Dentistry that promotes health and wellness instead of the treatment of disease.
 This approach to Dentistry encompasses both modern science and knowledge drawn from the world's great traditions of natural healing...Holistic Dentistry acknowledges and deals with the mind, body, and spirit of the patient, not just his or her "Teeth".
 They attempt to coin the following basic principles as being unique to holistic dentistry: